March 30, 2026

 After a slip and fall, one of the first questions people ask is about compensation.
 It’s a practical concern, especially when medical bills are piling up and you can’t work.
 In a personal injury case, compensation, or “damages,” is the money awarded to you for the losses you suffered because of the accident.
 The goal is to help you recover financially from the harm caused by someone else’s negligence.
 This isn’t about a windfall; it’s about getting the resources you need to cover your expenses and account for the ways the injury has impacted your life.
 The total amount can vary widely because every situation is unique.

-Covering Your Medical Bills and Lost Wages
+Getting Paid for Medical Bills and Lost Income

 The most straightforward part of your compensation covers your economic losses.
 These are the tangible costs that have a clear dollar amount attached to them.
 If you were hurt because of a property owner’s carelessness, you can seek payment for all related medical bills.
 This includes everything from the initial emergency room visit and hospital stay to ongoing physical therapy, prescription drugs, and any future medical care you might need.